 The Water Department draws its water supply from underground aquifers - Nanafalia, Salt Mountain Limestone and Clayton.
 After the water is pumped to the surface, the water is injected with chlorine and fluoride before being distributed into the system.
 Water samples are collected regularly throughout the system before and after treatment to ensure high water quality.
 A Consumer Confidential Report is mailed to all water customers on an annual basis, usually around the month of May.

-To ensure that the water system meets and exceeds the water demand, five additional wells have been drilled since 1999 with pumping capacities ranging from 750 Gallons Per Minute (GPM) to 1,000 GPM.
+The water system currently has 17 wells, 10 elevated tank and one ground storage tank.
+To ensure that the water system meets and exceeds the water demand, six additional wells have been drilled since 1999 with pumping capacities ranging from 750 Gallons Per Minute (GPM) to 1,000 GPM.
 To assure drilling territory for future wells, Enterprise has merged six neighboring water systems since 1999:

 - Bethany in 1999